LuiseFreese/mermaid/README.md

 That's it!
 The script handles everything else automatically.

-**What the script does:**
-- Detects if you have existing app registrations or creates new ones
-- Creates Azure service principal with proper Dataverse permissions
-- Solves the "chicken-and-egg" authentication problem using admin fallback
-- Creates Dataverse Application User with System Administrator role
-- Updates your .env file with generated credentials
-- Tests the complete authentication flow

-For more details about the authentication setup and troubleshooting, see [scripts/README.md](scripts/README.md).
+💡 For more details about the authentication setup and troubleshooting, see [scripts/README.md](scripts/README.md).

 ### Alternative Setup (Manual)